Experience with Student Psychologist

 I felt safe in opening up with the psychologist, after a few sessions my anxiety faded, and I was able to approach my masters with a fresh enthusiasm.

 If you fall and break a bone, probably you will ask for medical help to get your injuries fixed as soon as possible.
 Visible injuries are not the only ones you can have.
-If you are injured both mentally and physically, seek help to fix.
+If you injure yourself both mentally and physically, seek help to fix.

 Be patient and trust the process, good things take time.
 Don’t doubt, keep working on improving yourself and do your best one day at a time.
 The most powerful thing standing in between you and happiness is your own resistance to what’s in front if you.